bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 --- abstract

-The Transport-Info header provides a mechanism to inform a client of the last-mile server's view of the network transport related information such as current delivery rate and round-trip time.
+The Transport-Info header provides a mechanism to transmit network transport related information such as current delivery rate and round-trip time when it may be not accessible.
 This information has a wide range of uses such as client monitoring and diagnostics, or allowing a client to adapt to current network conditions.

 --- note_Note_to_Readers